momoko-nagasato/mogulog/README.md

 ## What is mogulog application?
 Users can see recommended shops through this applications.

-- show shop on the google map
+- show good restaurants on the google map

 - https://mogulog.herokuapp.com/